-Recommends that National Medical Associations
+RECOMMENDS THAT NATIONAL MEDICAL ASSOCIATIONS

-- 19. Support the adoption in their country of ethical rules and legislative provisions: - 19.1 aimed at affirming the ethical obligation on physicians to report or denounce acts of torture or cruel, inhuman or degrading treatment of which they are aware; depending on the circumstances, the report or denunciation would be addressed to medical, legal, national or international authorities, to non-governmental organizations or to the International Criminal Court.
-Doctors should use their discretion in this matter, bearing in mind paragraph 68 of the Istanbul Protocol.1 - 19.2 establishing, to that effect, an ethical and legislative exception to professional confidentiality that allows the physician to report abuses, where possible with the subject's consent, but in certain circumstances where the victim is unable to express him/herself freely, without explicit consent. - 19.3 cautioning physicians to avoid putting individuals in danger by reporting on a named basis a victim who is deprived of freedom, subjected to constraint or threat or in a compromised psychological situation. - 20.
-Disseminate to physicians the Istanbul Protocol. - 21.
-Promote their training on the identification of different modes of torture and their sequelae. - 21.
-Promote their training on the recommendation of different model of the sequelae. - 22.
-Place at their disposal all useful information on reporting procedures, particularly to the national authorities, nongovernmental organisations and the International Criminal Court.
+- 1. Attempt to ensure that detainees or victims of torture or cruelty or mistreatment have access to immediate and independent health care.
+Attempt to ensure that physicians include assessment and documentation of symptoms of torture or ill-treatment in the medical records using the necessary procedural safeguards to prevent endangering detainees. - 2.
+Promote awareness of the Istanbul Protocol and its Principles on the Effective Investigation and Documentation of Torture and Other Cruel, Inhuman or Degrading Treatment.
+This should be done at country level using different methods of information dissemination; including trainings, publications and web documents. - 3.
+Disseminate to physicians the Istanbul Protocol. - Promote training of physicians on the identification of different modes of torture, in recognizing physical and psychological symptoms following specific forms of torture and in using the documentation techniques foreseen in the Istanbul Protocol to create documentation that can be used as evidence in legal or administrative proceedings. - Promote awareness of the correlation between the examination findings, understanding torture methods and the patients' allegations of abuse; - 6.
+Facilitate the production of high-quality medical reports on torture victims for submission to judicial and administrative bodies; - 7.
+Attempt to ensure that physicians observe informed consent and avoid putting individuals in danger while assessing or documenting signs of torture and ill-treatment; - 8.
+Attempt to ensure that physicians include assessment and documentation of symptoms of torture or ill-treatment in the medical records using the necessary procedural safeguards to prevent endangering detainees. - Support the adoption in their country of ethical rules and legislative provisions: - 1) aimed at affirming the ethical obligation on physicians to report or denounce acts of torture or cruel, inhuman or degrading treatment of which they are aware; depending on the circumstances, the report or denunciation would be addressed to medical, legal, national or international authorities, to non-governmental organizations or to the International Criminal Court.
+Doctors should use their discretion in this matter, bearing in mind paragraph 68 of the Istanbul Protocol. - 2) establishing, to that effect, an ethical and legislative exception to professional confidentiality that allows the physician to report abuses, where possible with the subject's consent, but in certain circumstances where the victim is unable to express him/herself freely, without explicit consent.

+- 3) cautioning physicians to avoid putting individuals in danger by reporting on a named basis a victim who is deprived of freedom, subjected to constraint or threat or in a compromised psychological situation - 10.
+Place at their disposal all useful information on reporting procedures, particularly to the national authorities, nongovernmental organizations and the International Criminal Court.